mcastorina/heavi/README.md

 # heavi
-`heavi` is a CLI utility to make text processing up until a point easier.
+`heavi` is a CLI utility to make text filtering up until a point easier.
+It is named after the Heaviside step function.

 ## Use cases
+* print a file starting at a matched line (exclusive)
 * print a file until a matched line (exclusive)
-* print a file starting at a matched line (exclusive)

 ## Examples
 ```
 $ seq 5 | heavi 3
+4
+5

+$ seq 5 | heavi -v 3
 1
 2

-$ seq 5 | heavi -v 3
-4
-5
 ```

 ## Ideas